TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 `$query->logicalOr($constraint1, $constraint2);`
    Two conditions are joined with a logical *or*, that returns a condition.
-   A minimum of two paramaters are allowed.
+   A minimum of two parameters are allowed.
 As of TYPO3 version 12, passing the parameters as an array is not allowed.
-For a migration, check the the description above for :php:`logicalAnd`.
+For a migration, check the description above for :php:`logicalAnd`.

 `$query->logicalNot($constraint);`
     Returns a condition that inverts the result of the given condition (logical *not*).